|On this page…|

 Ignores subsequent changes to variant control variables and other models, other than the current model

 To enable variants later, click Enable Variants.
-The Model Variants block selects an active variant according to the current base workspace variables and conditions.
+The Model block selects an active variant according to the current base workspace variables and conditions.

 In the block parameters dialog box, under Variant choices, select the row for the variant control that you want to parameterize.